juansta/breakin/woolworths.md

 I tried to get hold of Woolworths Insurance (17:30) to ask them why we are required to pay an external third party an excess.
 Their office hours are 8am to 5pm.

 Surely they cant expect multiple excess payment from a single insured event!

+# 11th May
+Rang Woolworths Insurance (09:25) to ask about ClaimCentral's request for excess payment.

+## Phone Record
+On hold for a while due to recent weather events.

+Spoke to Curtis and he confirmed that there is only one excess required for the home and contents claim, which is payable directly to Claim Central.

+## Claim Central
+Sent email with signed SOW and excess paypal receipt.